 - Purchase Order Journal by Account (Open P.O.s only) as of year-end.

-- Bank statements for all months in the fiscal year including cancelled checks, debit & credit memos, deposit slips.
+- Bank statements for all months in the fiscal year, including cancelled checks, debit & credit memos and deposit slips.

 - List of all bank accounts, respective authorized signatories and number of signatures required.

-- List of all petty cash funds, authorized amounts and respective custodian.
+- List of all petty cash funds, authorized amounts and respective custodians.

 - If applicable to your state, certification of compliance with federal and state law respecting the reporting of compensation for certain employees.